Mick Jones (The Clash guitarist): The Clash

 While promoting the band's 2013 box set, Sound System, which Jones says will be the final time he works on Clash music, he discussed the band reuniting prior to Strummer's death.There were a few moments at the time I was up for it (Hall of Fame reunion in 2003), Joe was up for it.
 Paul wasn't.
 And neither, probably, was Topper Headon, who didn't wind up even coming in the end.
 It didn't look like a performance was going to happen anyway.
 I mean, you usually play at that ceremony when you get in.
 Joe had passed by that point, so we didn't.
 We were never in agreement.
 It was never at a point where all of us wanted to do it at the same time.
 Most importantly for us, we became friends again after the group broke up, and continued that way for the rest of the time.
 That was more important to us than the band.

-In an October 2013 interview with BBC Radio 6 Music, Jones confirmed that Strummer did have intentions of a Clash reunion and in fact new music was being written for a possible album.
-In the months prior to Strummer's death, Jones and Strummer began working on new music for what he thought would be the next Mescaleros album.
+In an October 2013 interview with BBC Radio 6 Music, Jones confirmed that Strummer did have intentions of a Clash reunion and in fact new music was being written for a possible studio album.
+In the months prior to Strummer's death, Jones and Strummer began working on new music for what he thought would be the next Mescaleros studio album.
 Jones said "We wrote a batch – we didn't use to write one, we used to write a batch at a time – like gumbo.
 The idea was he was going to go into the studio with the Mescaleros during the day and then send them all home.
 I'd come in all night and we'd all work all night."
 Jones said months had passed following their work together when he ran into Strummer at an event.
 Jones was curious as to what would become of the songs he and Strummer were working on and Strummer informed him that they were going to be used for the next Clash album.

 General Public

-After his expulsion from the Clash, Jones was a founding member of General Public.
-Though he is listed in the credits of the band's 1984 debut studio album All the Rage as a member, Jones left General Public part way through the recording process and was replaced by Kevin White.
+After his expulsion from the Clash, Jones was a founding member of General Public, with vocalists Dave Wakeling and Ranking Roger of the Beat.
+Though he is listed in the credits of the band's 1984 debut studio album, All the Rage, as a member, Jones left General Public part way through the recording process and was replaced by Kevin White.
 White's picture appears on the back cover; Jones' picture does not.
-Jones did play guitar on many of the album's tracks however, including the North American top 40 single "Tenderness".
+Jones did play guitar on many of the album's tracks, however, including the North American top 40 single "Tenderness".